A Close Look at Triple Three Running Patterns

-When compared with the double three running, a triple three one has two large x-waves.
-These waves are corrective in nature (all x-waves are corrective) and not only that they will retrace more than 61.8% of the previous corrective wave, but they will move beyond the start of that correction.
-So powerful these two x-waves are, that the trader would have the impression that the impulsive wave for the 3rd wave of a bigger degree already started.
-This is not true of course due to the fact that the x-waves are corrective patterns.
-As for the structure of the two x-waves, they are most likely complex zigzags like a double or a triple zigzag, but one should not rule out double or triple combinations as well.
-If a double or triple combination is the pattern thought to form, then the triangle at the end of these combinations will either have a rising slope (in a bullish trend) or a falling one (in a bearish trend).
-In a way, triple three running patterns are resembling triple combinations.
+When compared with the double three running, a triple three type has two large x-waves.
+These waves are corrective in nature, as all x-waves are corrective; and not only will they retrace more than 61.8% of the previous corrective wave, but they will move beyond the start of that correction.
+So powerful are these two x-waves that the trader would have the impression that the impulsive wave for the third wave of a bigger degree has already started.
+This is not true of course, as the x-waves are corrective patterns.
+As for the structure of the two x-waves, they are most likely complex zigzags such as double or triple zigzags, but one should not rule out double or triple combinations as well.
+If a double or triple combination is the pattern thought to have formed, then the triangle at the end of these combinations will either have a rising slope (in a bullish trend) or a falling one (in a bearish trend).
+In a way, triple three running patterns resemble triple combinations.
 The only difference between the two is the fact that a triple combination has the three simple corrective waves connected by two small x-waves, while a triple three running has two large x-waves.
-The same is valid for a double combination vs. a double three running.
+The same is valid for a double combination vs a double three running.
 If the first one has a small x-wave as the intervening wave, the later one has a large one.
-While traders are not familiar with these patterns, they are extremely common on the forex market.
-These triangles at the end of complex corrections are usually forming ahead of important economic events that are meant to be followed by a sharp move.
-Such events are Non-Farm Payrolls released on the first Friday of each month, press conferences or interest rate decisions, as well as speeches central bankers hold, like testimonies in front of national Parliaments, etc. Ahead of such events, markets are consolidating in ranges and then a powerful break comes.
-Usually, such breaks are coming at the end of complex corrections, and one of the most complex forms for such a correction is the triple three running.
+While traders are not familiar with these patterns, they are extremely common on the Forex market.
+These triangles at the end of complex corrections usually form ahead of important economic events that are likely to be followed by a sharp move.
+Examples of such events are Non-Farm Payrolls released on the first Friday of each month, press conferences, or interest rate decisions, as well as speeches delivered by central bankers, such as testimonies in front of national Parliaments, etc. Ahead of such events, markets consolidate in ranges, and then a powerful break comes.
+Such breaks usually come at the end of complex corrections, and one of the most complex forms such a correction can take is the triple three running.

 Other educational materials